Alanaktion/rens-adventures/README.md

 ### Scripts

-Story chapters run in sequence from a chapter "script" file, like `scripts/intro.lua`.
-Scripts are made up of a numerically-indexed table that contains tables with messages, character reveals, etc. Each sub-table can include these items:
+Story chapters run in sequence from a chapter "script" file, like `scripts/0-intro.lua`.
+Each chapter file returns a numerically-indexed table, which contains tables with messages, character reveals, etc. Each sub-table can include these items:

 - `text`: A message to show in a text box
 - `name`: A character name to show with the message